 You can clone the DataSources by navigating to Settings > LogicModules > DataSources > Select the required DataSource and click Clone.

-Push Metrics DataSources can be deleted via the LogicMonitor interface in the same manner as other DataSources; you cannot delete Push Metrics DataSources via the Push Metrics REST API.
-Once deleted, any data pushed to that DataSource is ignored.
+You can delete Push Metrics DataSources through the LogicMonitor interface similar to other DataSources; you cannot delete Push Metrics DataSources through the Push Metrics REST API.
+Once deleted, any data pushed to that DataSource creates a request for creating another new DataSource.